wileyyong/mobile-app-front-end/README.md

 cd ios && pod install && cd ..
 ```

 ```bash
 yarn run ios
 ```

+### Release
+- Before each new release change the app version on Package.json (to apply on the Settings screen)

 ### iOS Release

 - Setup `.env` values as per the release environment
 - Run `yarn run build:ios`
 - Run `cd ios && pod install && cd ..`
-- Open `ios/PozzlePlanet.xcworkspace` in Xcode and archive
+- Open `ios/PozzlePlanet.xcworkspace` in Xcode
+- On XCode Select PODS project, Go to Build Phases, On Targets list select CocoAsyncSocket Library, Remove the file GCDAsyncUdpSocket and GDCAsyncSocket from Compile Sources
+- Run on device or archive to release into AppStores